d2s/Documentation/Docs/UserConfiguration.md

 There are only a few parameters to choose in user configuration.
 The three parameters are:

  - another version of rsync
- 	- any version of rsync should work, but only version _rsync  version 3.1.2  protocol version 31_ and _rsync  version 2.6.9  protocol version 29_ is tested and verified.
+ 	- any version of rsync should work, but only _rsync  version 3.1.2  protocol version 31_ and _rsync  version 2.6.9  protocol version 29_ is tested and verified.
  - detailed logging on or off
  	- if detailed logging is **on** all _backup_ tasks are logged, if **off** only last date for task is updated in Execute view
  - allow double click to execute single tasks